Rachel Humphreys: Later life

 Reed did not often publicly speak of Humphreys following their breakup, and little is known about her life after the couple's separation.

 Noted rock critic Lester Bangs, who was a friend of Reed's then-guitarist Robert Quine, often wrote negatively about Rachel during his tenure as editor of Creem.
 Shortly after Bangs' death in the spring of 1982, Quine said that Reed told him: "'That's too bad about your friend.'
 But then he launches into a forty-five minute attack on Lester," largely focusing on the way the writer had treated Rachel in the press.
 The guitarist says Reed told him: "Do you understand, Quine—this is a person I was close to.
 And he is calling her a creature and 'thing.'"
 Quine stated that the conversation regarding Humphreys and Bangs ultimately ended the pair's friendship, and was a rare instance in which Reed acknowledged Humphreys after the end of their relationship.

 In Notes From the Velvet Underground, Howard Sounes wrote that around 1988, as the AIDS epidemic was gripping New York, Reed's former guitarist Jeff Ross had a chance encounter with Humphreys:

 "[Ross] heard someone call his name and turned around.
 'It’s Rachel, who looks pretty much the same except very gaunt … a very gaunt transvestite, and embarrassingly she told me she was [living] under the [West Side] Highway and homeless at the time.
 We chatted for a minute.
 We had a hug.
 I headed off, being very sad.'
 Others who also saw Rachel in a poor state on the streets believe that [she] died shortly thereafter.
 [She] would have been in [her] early forties, at most.
 Like so much about [her] life, it is impossible to be sure."

 Death

-Humphreys died January 30, 1990 at age 37 in the Hell's Kitchen section of Manhattan.
+Humphreys died January 30, 1990, at age 37, in the Hell's Kitchen section of Manhattan.
 Although Humphreys's official cause of death remains unknown, she died at Saint Clare's Hospital, an institution that specialized in helping those with AIDS during the HIV/AIDS epidemic.
-Humphreys was buried on February 16, 1990 at Potter's Field on Hart Island off the coast of the Bronx alongside thousands of other individuals who died during the AIDS epidemic.
+Humphreys was buried on February 16, 1990, in Potter's Field on Hart Island, off the coast of the Bronx, alongside thousands of other individuals who died during the AIDS epidemic.